Christian Rozeboom: Kansas City Chiefs

 Rozeboom was signed to the Kansas City Chiefs' practice squad on September 1, 2021.
 He was elevated to the active roster on October 24, for the team's Week 7 game against the Tennessee Titans and made his NFL debut in the game, primarily playing on special teams.
 He also recorded his first career tackle in the game.

 Los Angeles Rams (second stint)

 On November 2, 2021, Rozeboom was signed off the Chiefs' practice squad by the Rams.
 Rozeboom won a Super Bowl ring when the Rams defeated the Cincinnati Bengals in Super Bowl LVI.

 On March 15, 2023, Rozeboom was tendered by the Rams.
 He was re-signed on April 17, 2023.
 He played all 17 games with five starts, finishing fourth on the team with 79 tackles.
 In the 2024 season, he had one sack, 135 tackles, one interception, and four passes defended.

 Carolina Panthers

 On March 12, 2025, Rozeboom signed a one-year contract with the Carolina Panthers.
+He started 15 games in 2025, recording a team-leading 122 tackles, two sacks, one forced fumble, three pass deflections, and an interception.

+Tampa Bay Buccaneers

+On March 24, 2026, Rozeboom signed a one-year, $1.55 million contract with the Tampa Bay Buccaneers.